Organic Eprints frontpage

 Bruns, Dr Christian; Hagn, Dr Alexandra; Schloter, Dr Michael; Michel, Dr Kerstin and Ludwig, Prof.Dr.
-Bernard (2006) Suppressive effects of yard waste composts on Pythium spp. and Phytophthora spp. damping-off - a review about several research studies .
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Bernard (2006) Suppressive effects of yard waste composts on Pythium spp. and Phytophthora spp. damping-off - a review about several research studies.
+Paper at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary